 “Generally parents are interested in our school because they’re looking for a better learning experience for their child.
 This can mean various things to each family.
 That said, it would be so helpful if you could tell me a little about your child and your specific goals and concerns about her education.
 Then, if it makes sense, we can talk about the specific areas where our school might fit those goals.
 Would that be okay?”

 Then listen to what they have to say.
 Ask a lot of questions.
 You’ll probably hear ways you can help them, but don’t jump in with your pitch yet.
 Be sure to complete the entire interview first so you don’t miss any key details.
+You can easily keep a record of your calls and conversations with school admissions software so you stay organized and can have more personalized touchpoints.

 During this time, you might also catch some major red flags.
 If it’s a big enough concern, don’t be afraid to interrupt and address the issue right then.
 If the red flag is a deal-breaker from either perspective, it’s best, to be honest, and kindly disqualify them as soon as you know.
 It’s the icky salespeople that push products that they know their customers won’t be happy with in the end.